Manto Mavrogenous: Legacy

 The central plaza in the capital town of Mykonos bears her name and contains a larger-than-life bust of her.
 The main square in the port town of Paroikia in Paros has also been given her name.
-Greece has honored this heroine by naming several streets across the country after her.
-The Greek government has released several commemorative coins in her honor.
+Greece has honoured this heroine by naming several streets across the country after her.
+The Greek government has released several commemorative coins in her honour.
 A film was also made about her life, titled Manto Mavrogenous (1971), in which she was portrayed by Tzeni Karezi.

 Mavrogenous was depicted on the reverse of the Greek 2 drachmas coin of 1988–2001.

 Relatives

 Manto has relatives in the Mavrogenous/Delicari family.